fizalihsan/fizalihsan.github.io/source/technology/java-collections.md

   * Blocking methods - put(e), take()
   * Time methods - offer(e, time, unit), poll(time, unit)
   * All queuing methods achieve their effects atomically using internal locks or other forms of concurrency control.
 However, the bulk Collection operations addAll, containsAll, retainAll and removeAll are not necessarily performed atomically unless specified otherwise in an implementation.
 So it is possible, for example, for addAll(c) to fail (throwing an exception) after adding only some of the elements in c.
-  * Memory consistency effects: As with other concurrent collections, actions in a thread prior to placing an object into a BlockingQueue [happen-before](http://docs.oracle.com/javase/7/docs/api/java/util/concurrent/package-summary.html#MemoryVisibility) actions subsequent to the access or removal of that element from the BlockingQueue in another thread. happen-before???
+  * Memory consistency effects: As with other concurrent collections, actions in a thread prior to placing an object into a BlockingQueue [happen-before](http://docs.oracle.com/javase/7/docs/api/java/util/concurrent/package-summary.html#MemoryVisibility) actions subsequent to the access or removal of that element from the BlockingQueue in another thread. happen-before
 * TransferQueue
   * A BlockingQueue in which producers may wait for consumers to receive elements.
 A TransferQueue may be useful for example in message passing applications in which producers sometimes (using method transfer(E)) await receipt of elements by consumers invoking take or poll, while at other times enqueue elements (via method put) without waiting for receipt.
 Non-blocking and time-out versions of tryTransfer are also available.
 A TransferQueue may also be queried, via hasWaitingConsumer(), whether there are any threads waiting for items, which is a converse analogy to a peek operation.